Construction company welcomes their first female apprentice

 Like many construction firms, Helensburgh-based Scottish Window Solutions had an all-male team of craftspeople.
 This is not by choice or preference – just 15% of the construction workforce are female, so finding female apprentices can be tough.

 This is where CITB and Skills Development Scotland (SDS) stepped in to help.
-CITB provides companies with grants worth up to £14,500 over the course of a three-year apprenticeship, and SDS’s Adopt an Apprentice scheme provided Scottish firms with grants of £5,000 to help protect apprenticeships during the pandemic.
+CITB provides companies with grants worth up to £14,500 over the course of an apprenticeship, and SDS’s Adopt an Apprentice scheme provided Scottish firms with grants of £5,000 to help protect apprenticeships during the pandemic.
 Scottish Window Solutions, the family business run by David and Linda Wilson, haven’t looked back since.

 Back in March 2021, the industry was enjoying a strong post-lockdown boom.
 Businesses were reopening, construction work was flooding in, and jobs and apprenticeships were being created.
 So matching enthusiastic workers with construction roles became key to help out construction firms.